ratatatatcode/express-ejs/documentation/06_Services.md

 };
 ```

-Purpose: Sends a password reset email if the email exists in Firestore.
+Purpose: Sends a password reset email if the email exists in Firestore.<br>

-Validation: Ensures email exists in the users collection before attempting reset.
+Validation: Ensures email exists in the users collection before attempting reset.<br>

-Throws:
+Throws:<br>

-"not-found" if the email is not found in Firestore.
+"not-found" if the email is not found in Firestore.<br>
 Firebase password reset errors.

 ### Deletes a user from Firebase Authentication.